 Accurate traffic studies should be conducted.
 Time constraints limited the traffic analysis in this research to estimates.
 Existing sites should be thoroughly evaluated for volume and loadings for all days of the week and for all hours in order to provide a more accurate representation of what the pervious concrete is subjected to on a daily basis.
-The research conducted for the purpose of this thesis cannot be considered extensive.
-Although it encompasses a diverse amount of variables, there is room for much more research.
+The research conducted for the purpose of this report cannot be considered extensive.
+The use of local materials and select additives in the mix was not considered.
+Although a diverse amount of variables were considered, there are additional variables.
 The data provided, however, can be a useful tool for future research and pervious concrete design.

-Finally, pavement thickness design is area which was only briefly investigated in this thesis.
+Finally, pavement thickness design is an area which was only briefly investigated in this report.
 Future research in this matter needs to be explored.
-Exact traffic volumes and loadings should be determined for a variety of businesses.
+Exact traffic volumes and loadings should be determined for a variety of parking and roads.
 Obviously the more exact data available for design the more accurate the solution.